Legislation: Milk and Dairy products

 Table 3 possible mycotoxins in dairy products, derived Hazard table Mycotoxins

-Aflatoxin (five species: B1, B2, G1, G2; M1 occurs in and comes from B1) and M2 (M1 and M2 are conversion products of Aflatoxin B1, B2 into lactating mammalsAspergillus flavus Aspergillus parasiticusCereals, buckwheat, maize and maize products, cottonseed, , other types of nuts (pistachio-nuts, walnuts), spices, dried figs, milk (products), sesame seed soy and soy products.Acute toxic; degradation of liver and kidneys.
+Aflatoxin (five species: B1, B2, G1, G2; M1 occurs in milk and comes from B1) and M2 (M1 and M2 are conversion products of Aflatoxin B1, B2 into lactating mammalsAspergillus flavus Aspergillus parasiticusCereals, buckwheat, maize and maize products, cottonseed, , other types of (pistachio-nuts, walnuts), spices, dried figs, milk (products), sesame seed soy and soy products.Acute toxic; degradation of liver and kidneys.
 Chronic: carcinogenic (cancer forming) especially in the liver.Maximum levels according to Regulation (EC) No 1881/2006Aflatoxin B 1 is the most common and toxic carcinogen.
 In milk (products) is the most common aflatoxin M 1 formed after that B 1 is broken down.
 Around 1-3% B 1 is processed in milk to M 1.
 M 1 is not as poisonous and carcinogenic as B 1.
 Next to M 1 are other break-down products of B 1 present in milk.
 Fungus mostly grows during transport and in the tropics, mostly characterised by high temperatures (optimum 25 °C: range 8-37) and or high humidity (>83%).
 In developed countries (VS) are aflatoxins mainly caused during difficult growth seasons (growth-stress).

-A&BAspergillus Penicillium speciesBarley, rye, wheat, rice, maize, peanuts, Brazilian nuts, peppers, Cotton seed, Cheese.AWI of toxin A: 0,112 (JECFA, 1990) limit: 10 ug/kg food product.
+A&BAspergillus Penicillium speciesBarley, rye, wheat, rice, maize, peanuts, Brazilian nuts, peppers, Cotton seed, Cheese.AWI of toxin A: 0,112 (JECFA, 1990) limit: 10 ug/kg food .
 LD 50 (rat, oral) van toxin A: 20 mg/kgMaximum levels according to Regulation (EC) No 1881/2006Toxin A is more toxic than B. In the Netherlands are such low amounts found that the risk is perceived very low and therefore is there no norm.
 Growth fungus is possible in a temperate climate.
 Toxin A is inactivated at > 221 °C

 SterigmatocystineAspergillus versicolor;